Federation of Goodnestone and Nonington CE Primary

 7 The arrangements for consulting parents of children with special educational needs about, and involving them in, their education

-All parents of pupils at our federation are invited to discuss the progress of their children on 3 of occasions a year and receive a written report once of times per year.
-In addition we are happy to arrange meetings outside these times.
+All parents of pupils at Goodnestone and Nonington are invited to discuss the progress of their children twice a year and receive a written report once a year.
+In addition we are happy to arrange meetings outside these times and are always available to meet with the SENCo.
 As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.
-All such provision will be recorded, tracked and evaluated on a Provision Map which will be shared with parents three times per year.
+All such provision will be recorded, tracked and evaluated on a Provision Map for each class.

 If following this normal provision improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs better.
 From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
 Parents will be actively supported to contribute to assessment, planning and review.

-In addition to this, parents of pupils with an Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
+In addition to this, parents of pupils with a statement of SEN / Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
 Information will be made accessible for parents.

 8 The arrangements for consulting young people with special educational needs about, and involving them in, their education